Rafael-Euzebio/study-notes/CS50x/Week 5: Data Structures/Singly-Linked Lists.md

 The steps to do that are:
 1. Iterate through all nodes, starting at the root.
 2. Check if current node points to a `NULL` value
-    - If current node pointers to another node, set current node to `next` and repeat
+    - If current node points to another node, set current node to `next` and repeat
 3. Create new node
     - We can use the earlier function `CreateRoot()` to do that.
 Each node is a "root" to the next one